wix-incubator/wix-rest-docs/guides/DomainEvents.md

 ## Legacy webhooks
 Wix also returns some legacy webhooks that don't follow the above standard.
-For example, the legacy Wix Stores [Product Changed](https://dev.wix.com/docs/rest/business-solutions/stores/catalog/product-changed) webhook only returns the fields that were updated, and these fields are returned in a flat list, not according to the object structure returned in the calls.
+For example, the legacy Wix Stores [Product Changed](https://dev.wix.com/docs/rest/business-solutions/stores/catalog/product-changed) webhook only returns the fields that were updated, and these fields are returned in a flat list, not according to the full object structure.
 We're working to replace these webhooks with new ones that align with the above standard, but in the meantime your may depend on a webhook that doesn't align with the standard structure.